NAlexPear/tracing-stackdriver/README.md

 `tracing_stackdriver` supports integration with [Cloud Trace](https://cloud.google.com/trace) and [OpenTelemetry](https://opentelemetry.io) via [tracing_opentelemetry](https://docs.rs/tracing-opentelemetry/latest/tracing_opentelemetry) and outputs [special Cloud Trace `LogEntry` fields](https://cloud.google.com/logging/docs/agent/logging/configuration#special-fields) for trace sampling and log correlation.

-To enable Cloud Trace support, you need to enable the `opentelemetry` feature flag and provide a `CloudTraceConfiguration` to the `enable_cloud_trace` method of the layer.
+To enable Cloud Trace support, you need to enable the `opentelemetry` feature flag and provide a `CloudTraceConfiguration` to the `with_cloud_trace` method of the layer.

 ```rust
 use tracing_stackdriver::CloudTraceConfiguration;